 Nagarjuna Sagar, 160 km south-east of Hyderabad on the Krishna River, was one of the largest and most important Buddhist centres in southern India from the 2nd century BC until the 3rd century AD.

 Known in those days as Vijayapur, Nagarjunakonda takes its present name from Nagarjuna, one of the most revered Buddhist monks, who governed the sangha for nearly 60 years around the turn of the 2nd century AD.
-The Madhyamika School he founded attracted students from as far afield as Sri Lanka and
+The Madhyamika School he founded attracted students from as far afield as Sri Lanka and China.

 The site was discovered in the year 1926.
 Subsequent excavations, particularly in the 50s or 60s, have unearthed the remains of stupas, viharas, chaityas and mandapas, as well as some outstanding examples of white marble carvings and sculptures depicting the life of the Buddha.